rufousJr/warpwoofwimble/content/pages/interviews.md

 +   ["Joanna Newsom by Roy Harper", Bomb Magazine 116, Summer 2011][bombmagazine]

-	The quality of both the questions and answers are excellent in this interview -- the questions, because they are asked by fellow songwriter Roy Harper; the answers, because they were told by email to a magazine that is more concerned with artistic technique than some more gossipy music magazines.
-There are many interesting insights here into Newsom's conception of the songwriting process, her relationship with Drag City, and her position on the album.
+	The quality of both the questions and answers are excellent in this interview -- the questions, because they are asked by fellow songwriter Roy Harper; the answers, because they were told by email to a magazine that is more concerned with artistic technique than some more celebrity-focussed music magazines.
+There are many interesting insights here into Newsom's conception of the songwriting process, her relationship with Drag City, and her views on the album *qua* album.
 You'll probably learn a bit about Harper from reading it, too!

 +   ["Joanna Newsom: Persistence of Vision", Under the Radar 31, Spring 2010][undertheradar]